 Bloating and Cramps: This could be caused by swallowing air, either from the pressure being too high on inhale or because your exhale relief isn’t working well enough to stop air from going down the airway.
 Sometimes a simple pressure adjustment is enough to fix this CPAP side effect.
 In some cases, your doctor may prescribe a BiPAP machine instead of a CPAP or APAP machine.

 Dry Mouth and Sinuses: We suggest using a heated humidifier as the preferred way to keep your mouth and sinuses from drying out.
 If your mouth is dry the morning after therapy and you breathe through the nose, it could be a sign that the mouth is coming open during sleep.
-This can be resolved by using a chinstrap, which is used to keep your mouth closed during the night.
+This can be resolved by using a chinstrap, which supports the jaw to keep your mouth closed during the night.
 This will help prevent your mouth from drying out.

 Nasal Drainage: Sometimes, a nasal CPAP mask can cause overactive sinuses, causing a runny nose or similar issue.
 In some cases, allergy treatment may help you resolve overactive sinuses.

 What Happens When You Don’t Use a CPAP Machine?

 When you don’t use your CPAP machine, you’re only hurting yourself!
 Stopping CPAP therapy if you have Obstructive Sleep Apnea can put you at risk for serious health consequences like heart attack, stroke, or death.
 The best strategy when you have OSA is to troubleshoot the CPAP intolerance you may have and go from there.
 The best place to start is with your doctor.
 He or she may have helpful advice that can help you get back on track as you navigate your therapy.

 Easy enough, right?
 You’re now ready to begin your CPAP therapy!
 It may take time to adjust, but the long-term benefits of CPAP therapy are well worth the few nights of discomfort as you adjust.
 Don’t take our word for it – talk to fellow CPAP patients at CPAPtalk.com.